Micropollutants: What Are These Molecules That Contaminate Our Water?

-Today, our aquatic environments are polluted by numerous types of waste and chemical molecules.
-Some of this pollution is invisible to the naked eye.
+Today, our aquatic environments are polluted by a wide variety of waste and chemical compounds.
+Some of these pollutants are invisible to the naked eye.
 These are known as micropollutants.
-They are chemical molecules found in aquatic environments in very low concentrations.
+They are chemical compounds found in aquatic environments at very low concentrations.

 Geoffroy Duporté, University of Montpellier